Skip to main content

 Always verify webhook signatures.
 Without verification, attackers could send fake webhook payloads to your endpoint.

-All PII (names, dates of birth, countries) is encrypted using AES-256-GCM before storage.
-Encryption keys are managed separately from encrypted data.
+All PII (names, dates of birth, document numbers, addresses) is encrypted using AES-256-GCM before storage.
+Encryption keys are managed separately from the encrypted data.

 All API communications use TLS 1.2+.
 Webhook URLs must use HTTPS — HTTP endpoints are rejected.